Teachers that teach the irrelevant: Pre-training machine learned interaction potentials with classical force fields for robust molecular dynamics simulations: Discussion and Conclusion

 The core idea of this work is that MLIP instability is a data issue such that we can apply better data-centric solutions for more stable MD simulations.
 A transfer learning approach is applied which separates the training into PT and FT stages, the former of which does not require high-quality data.
 We demonstrated that the PT data can be incommensurate with the downstream FT data, in our case the use of classical single-molecule non-reactive FFs, which imbue the MLIP with physical robustness despite its moderate accuracy and even its lack of chemical relevance.
 Hence an almost infinitely large amount of low-quality labeled data can be generated, and high-energy, high-force region can be intentionally sampled to improve the OOD performance, instead of being filtered out due to the fear of data poisoning at the energy scale of chemical relevance.
 We showed that intramolecular and intermolecular interactions and reactivities can be learned during the FT stage with a small, high-quality ab initio dataset that only needs to cover the PES regions of chemical interest.

 We envision the FFPT-FT approach can be almost trivially applied to various systems, including small and large molecules, condensed phases, materials, solutions, interfaces, chemical reactions, catalysis, and beyond.
+A relevant application of our method is for model distillation, which can be viewed as training a small model from scratch using labels from a large, more expensive MLIP.
+Pre-training the student model with cheap FF data could still be useful given the growing size and thus the slower inference speed of the state-of-the-art foundation models.
+Even if one considers the labeling cost from the teacher model to be negligible, the separation of training stages and the sampling method proposed in this work remain applicable in this case.

 Though demonstrated with the equivariant NewtonNet MPNN\cite{Haghighatlari2022}, the proposed method is notably agnostic to the choice of MLIP architectures, as the simulation stability is a universal problem to most MLIPs, if not all.
-It is independent of the choice of the FT method too.
+The method is independent of the choice of the FT method too.
 The FT strategy we applied in this work is a simple supervised training on a single set of data for the entire model, and one could imagine to exploit more advanced FT strategies such as multi-fidelity/multi-objective training\cite{wood2025,messerly2025} or even further transfer learning over different levels of ab initio datasets\cite{Hoffman2023}.
 We also leave the more detailed investigations of the transfer learning strategies like low-rank approximation\cite{mcgrath2025} to future studies.

 We must emphasize this work does not diminish the importance of high-quality DFT datasets.
-The current universal potentials, powerful as they already are, are MLIPs trained on one to a hundred million energy/force labeled configurations using good to excellent DFT functionals\cite{levine2025,Anstine2025,Eastman2023,Yuan2025}, and most recently the OMol2025 data set utilized rattling to generate high energy and high force structures.
+The current universal potentials, powerful as they already are, are MLIPs trained on one to a hundred million energy/force labeled configurations using good to excellent DFT functionals\cite{levine2025,Anstine2025,Eastman2023,Yuan2025}, and most recently the OMol25 data set utilized rattling to generate high energy and high force structures.
 On the other hand, the dataset size can go to one to five billion by giving up DFT labels \cite{Irwin2020,Tingle2023,Ji2024} and hundreds of billions by further giving up 3D structures \cite{Ruddigkeit2012}.
 We believe our FFPT approach based on practically free FF labels approaches complete chemical coverage, and the expensive, high-quality DFT data can be used for the FT phase of the model for chemical accuracy.